-T-Mobile: Vibrant update coming "very soon," but iPhone isn't [UPDATED]Alex Wagner - Senior News Editor
+T-Mobile: Vibrant update coming "very soon," but iPhone isn't [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Some owners of T-Mobile's Vibrant may have been a bit disappointed by today's confirmation of a Galaxy S 4G device for Magenta, but they shouldn't fret because they haven't been forgotten in all of the new device excitement.
 At a press event held this morning, T-Mobile execs confirmed that a software update for the original Vibrant will be arriving "very soon," although they wouldn't commit to a concrete date.
 One of the reasons for the hold up, says T-Mo CMO Cole Brodman, is that some T-Mobile-specific features like WiFi calling need to be built in to the update.